-- the balance on our revolving credit facility was approximately \$482.1 million at September 30, 2012 and is expected to be approximately million as of December 31, 2013.
-The \$ million net decrease in the loan balance between September 30, 2012 and December 31, 2013 reflects the use of \$ million of net proceeds from this offering to repay amounts outstanding under our revolving credit facility offset by borrowings to terminate interest rate swaps related to our revolving credit facility, incremental borrowings in connection with running our business and application of the net proceeds from this offering of \$ million to repay borrowings under the revolving credit facility. - we estimate average borrowings of approximately \$ million under our revolving credit facility for the year ending December 31, 2013, with an estimated average interest rate of 3.3% through December 31, 2013.
-An increase or decrease of 1.0% in the interest rate will result in increased or decreased, respectively, annual interest expense of \$ million; - interest expense includes commitment fees for the unused portion of our revolving credit facility at an assumed rate of 0.375%; - we have assumed that distributions on common and subordinated units held by USA Compression Holdings will be reinvested in additional common units under the DRIP that we intend to institute following the completion of this offering.
-We assume that proceeds from the reinvested distributions will be used to reduce borrowings under our revolving credit facility, reducing interest expense by \$ for the year ending December 31, 2013; and - we assume that we will remain in compliance with the financial and other covenants in our revolving credit facility.
+- the balance on our revolving credit facility was approximately \$482.1 million at September 30, 2012 and is expected to be approximately \$369.9 million as of December 31, 2013.
+The \$112.2 million net decrease in the loan balance between September 30, 2012 and December 31, 2013 reflects the use of \$180.7 million of net proceeds from this offering and use of positive cash flow to repay amounts outstanding under our revolving credit facility offset by incremental borrowings in connection with running our business including the purchase of new compression units. - we estimate average borrowings of approximately \$344.0 million under our revolving credit facility for the year ending December 31, 2013, with an estimated average interest rate of 2.9% through December 31, 2013.
+An increase or decrease of 1.0% in the interest rate will result in increased or decreased, respectively, annual interest expense of \$3.4 million; - interest expense includes commitment fees for the unused portion of our revolving credit facility at an assumed rate of 0.375%; - we have assumed that distributions on common and subordinated units held by USA Compression Holdings will be reinvested in additional common units under the DRIP that we intend to institute following the completion of this offering.
+We assume that proceeds from the reinvested distributions will be used to reduce borrowings under our revolving credit facility, reducing interest expense by \$0.9 million for the year ending December 31, 2013; and we assume that we will remain in compliance with the financial and other covenants in our revolving credit facility.

 Cash interest expense.
-Cash interest expense excludes \$1.5 million in non-cash amortization of debt issuance costs incurred in connection with borrowings under our revolving credit facility.
+Cash interest expense excludes \$1.4 million in non-cash amortization of debt issuance costs incurred in connection with borrowings under our revolving credit facility.